LDDA

 BACKGROUND

-In 1982, the Longmont City Council and the Longmont electorate created the Longmont Downtown Development Authority (LDDA) with a mandate to revitalize the City’s Downtown commercial core.
+In 1982, the Longmont City Council and the Longmont electorate created the Longmont Downtown Development Authority (LDDA) with a mandate to revitalize the City’s downtown commercial core.
 The LDDA encompasses 242 acres, spanning 1st Avenue to Longs Peak and Martin Street to Terry Street.
 Since 1982, more than $180 million in public and private funds has been invested in new and renovated buildings in the Longmont Downtown District.
-The mission of LDDA is to develop, support and promote a vital and valuable Downtown Longmont.
+The mission of LDDA is to develop, support and promote a vital and valuable downtown Longmont.
 Through strategic development and programs, the LDDA makes downtown appealing to businesses, residents and visitors.

 CHALLENGE